phyunsj/angular-custom-validator-generation/README.md

 Started with "Angular In Action" Ch.9 Example https://github.com/angular-in-action/invoice (Credit to Author : **Jeremy Wilken**)

-More on _Angular In Action_ : https://www.manning.com/books/angular-in-action
+**YES, I PURCHASED THIS BOOK (More on _Angular In Action_ https://www.manning.com/books/angular-in-action).** My focus is to generate custom validators based on form entries (number for this demo).
+No polling.

 ### Project Start-up